What Is The Difference Between Car Accident Death Case And A car Collision?

 If you find out that the driver who caused your loved one’s death is uninsured, then this can complicate things.
 You can still file a wrongful death claim.
 This means that you can sue the driver for damages and compensation for pain and suffering.
 However, the difficult part will be obtaining money from the person.
 Usually, people get automobile insurance to protect themselves and limit their liability in potential auto collisions.
 When a person does not have auto insurance, they risk their personal property in the event someone is injured.
 The downside of being injured by an uninsured motorist is that it is unknown whether they have any money or assets.
 Let’s say you go to court, win your case, and the judge awards you $1 million dollars.
 This amount is a lot of money, but if the defendant does not have the money, you likely won’t be getting any of the $1 million dollars.

 One way to protect yourself from these scenarios, is to pay for underinsured and uninsured motorist coverage.
-Even if the responsible party fails to maintain auto insurance, if you paid for the underinsured or uninsured motorist coverage, this may be helpful in your case and allow for your attorney to resolve your case with your own insurance company.
+Even if the responsible party fails to maintain car insurance, if you paid for the underinsured or uninsured motorist coverage, this may be helpful in your case and allow for your attorney to resolve your case with your own insurance company.
 If you lost a family member due to a car accident death, give our attorneys a call at (559) 777-6587 for a free consultation.
 You can also program a consultation here.
 Our peronal injury attorneys can represent you all over California, from Bakersfield, Fresno, Sacramento, and even if the accident occurred in Colorado, denver, Illinois, Florida, Texas or NY, we can still speak and orrient you about your case.